F. Andrieu

 F. Andrieu (fl. late 14th century; possibly François or Franciscus Andrieu) was a French composer in the ars nova style of late medieval music.
 Nothing is known for certain about him except that he wrote Armes, amours/O flour des flours (Weapons, loves/O flower of flowers), a double ballade déploration, for the death of Guillaume de Machaut in 1377.
 The work has been widely praised and analyzed; it is notable for being one of two extant medieval double ballades for four voices, the only known contemporary musical setting of Eustache Deschamps and the earliest representative of the longstanding medieval and Renaissance lamentation tradition between composers.

-He may be the same person as Magister Franciscus, although the scholarly consensus on this identification is unclear.
+Andrieu may be the same person as Magister Franciscus, although the scholarly consensus on this identification is unclear.
 With P. des Molins, Jehan Vaillant and Grimace, Andrieu was one of the "post-Machaut" generation whose pieces retain enough ars nova qualities to be differentiated from composers of ars subtilior.

 Identity and career

 Nothing is known for certain about Andrieu except his authorship of the double ballade for four voices: Armes, amours/O flour des flours (Weapons, loves/O flower of flowers), a déploration for the death of poet-composer Guillaume de Machaut (c.
-1300–1377), the most significant composer of the 14th century.
+1300–1377), the most significant European composer of the 14th century.
 The work is adapted from two texts by a student of Machaut, the poet Eustache Deschamps, making Andrieu's work the only surviving contemporary musical settings of over 1,500 lyrics by Deschamps.
 Musicologist Gilbert Reaney notes that this would mean that, from what is known about Andrieu, he is a "pure musician".
 The work is contained in the Chantilly Codex from the Musée Condé.
-While historian Gaston Raynaud dates the text between April to 28 May 1377, Andrieu may have set it to music anytime from then up until 15 years later (the Chantilly Codex was likely assembled sometime during 1393 to 1395).
+While historian Gaston Raynaud dates the text between April and 28 May 1377, Andrieu may have set it to music anytime from then up until 15 years later (the Chantilly Codex was likely assembled sometime during 1393 to 1395).

 Andrieu's association with Machaut's death in 1377 suggests he was French and flourished in the late 14th century.
 The "F." most likely stands for either "François" or "Franciscus".
 References to "F. Andrieu" outside of the Chantilly Codex are absent from other manuscript sources, leading to speculation that he is the composer Magister Franciscus, who wrote two ballades also present in the Chantilly Codex: De Narcissus and Phiton, Phiton, beste tres venimeuse.
 The scholarly consensus on the certainty of this identification is unclear.
 Reaney notes that Magister Franciscus's works are likely earlier than Andrieu's, between 1370 and 1376.
 Musicologist Guillaume de Van proposed that the Chantilly Codex was created for use in music schools; because of this, stylistic similarities to Machaut, and the lack of additional records on Andrieu, musicologist Robert Magnan suggested Andrieu was a student or teacher, utilizing Machaut's style to honor his master.